ftena/buffer-cplusplus/README.md

 ### Compilation

-You need CMake to compile easily this project.
-Get it from http://www.cmake.org/
+You need CMake to compile this project.